-Even in our world as it is today, children separated from their parents can end up begging on the streets for food, caught up in the sex industry, hooked on addictive drugs, or even dead.
+Even in our world as it is today, children separated from their parents can end up begging on the streets for food, hooked on addictive substances, or even dead.
 As long as you are in this world, you can protect them the best you can, but what happens if illness, an accident, or a looter, takes your life after a SHTF?

 Are you really sure that your children will survive SHTF without you?

 Here’s What They Need to Know to Stand a Chance

 When I think about teaching children to survive a SHTF event, it’s easiest for me to think of it in ever increasing circles starting with your child and moving outward.
 So first, you teach them how to take care of themselves including:

 - How to dress to protect themselves against the elements (this can start when they are toddlers by reminding them to wear gloves, boots, raincoat, etc. and why it’s important)

 - What to do if they are injured or sick

 - Situational awareness